 The Payroll system a company adopts can significantly impact the company’s willingness to embrace cloud HR technology.
 In the past, the department that ran the payroll dictated what changed when it upgraded and, in turn, reflected how the payroll upgrades impacted other parts of the business’s operation.
 The HR departments run payroll systems these days, and as such, updates to the payroll system directly or indirectly affect how HR operates.
 With cloud solutions, businesses can leverage changes that impact how the company hires and deal with their employees.
 As a result, cloud implementation of HR solutions offers more insights into what the business should be looking for in future hires.

 Generally, updating payroll systems take a lot of time, and learning how to use the new payroll adds more time before the system becomes genuinely functional.
 In a lot of cases, businesses shy away from changing their payroll systems until they have no choice.
 Legislation sometimes forces them to mothball old operations and institute new ones.
 However, with forward-thinking firms, the benefits that a new payroll system offers may be worth implementing it to stay ahead of the technological wave.
-The typical cycle is that these businesses try to get more efficiency and effectiveness out of their payroll systems, usually by adopting innovations in new software for those that their employees may enjoy working with.
+The typical cycle is that these businesses try to get more efficiency and effectiveness out of their payroll systems, usually by adopting innovations in new software such as the ability to search their list of loan companies for those that their employees may enjoy working with.
 The reduced cost overhead of these innovations pays the business back by saving them money in the long term.

 Internal Solutions or Outsourcing?